-Sue: So he’s basically a plastic surgeon for the brain.
-I think I’d prefer some Botox, thanks.
+Sue: So he’s basically a plastic surgeon for the brain?
+I’d think I’d still prefer some Botox, thanks very much.

-She points at the Character Options Sontaran Scout Ship gathering dust on our sideboard.
+Sue points at the Character Options Sontaran Scout Ship that’s currently gathering dust on our sideboard.

-Sue: I was with him in Forbidden Planet when he bought it.
+Sue: I was with Neil in Forbidden Planet when he bought it.
 It looks like a mini-Epcot centre.
 You can’t even fit the Sontaran inside it.
 Can you believe it?
 It’s a rip off.

-Nicol: Even I know what the Sontarans are.
+Nicol: At least I know what Sontarans are.

 Sue: We like the Sontarans.
 They’re not all bad.
 Some of them are quite nice, actually.

-Sue: There he is, Nicol.
+Sue: There you go, Nicol.
 That’s the Sixth Doctor.

 Nicol: You can’t really miss him in that coat.

-Sue: If Nicol wasn’t here, I would have said something rude.
+Sue: If Nicol weren’t here, I would have said something rude then.

-The Doctor catches a tiny fish and he throws it back.
+The Doctor catches a tiny fish and immediately throws it back.

-Nicol: It’s too late.
-You’ve killed it now.
+Nicol: It’s too late now!
+You’ve already killed it!

-Back on the space station, the Second Doctor is giving Dastari a hard time about time.
+Back on the space station, the Second Doctor admonishes Dastari for experimenting with time travel technology.

 Sue: Since when did Patrick Troughton work for the Time Lords?
 I don’t remember him doing that.
-Wasn’t he running away from them?
+In fact, wasn’t he running away from them most of the time?

 Me: I’ll explain later.

-Nicol: Just tell her now.
-She won’t stop going about it if you don’t tell her.
+Nicol: Tell her now.
+She won’t stop going about it if you don’t tell her now.

-I pause the DVD and I do my best to explain season 6B to her while Nicol checks her Facebook profile.
-I can’t be bothered to go through it again here, so if you are unfamiliar with the concept, please read this.
+I pause the DVD so I can explain season 6B to her while Nicol checks her Facebook profile.

 Me: No. Well, apart from this story, of course.